Democrat Mary Peltola defeats Sarah Palin in Alaska special election

 In the general election, which is slated for November, the state will also use ranked choice voting, where the candidate to receive more than 50 percent of the vote prevails in the election.

-But if no one gets more than half of the votes, the candidate with the fewest votes gets knocked out and any voters who chose that eliminated candidate as their first pick has their second choice votes applied to the applicable candidates.
+But if no one gets more than half of the votes, the candidate with the fewest votes gets knocked out, and any voters who chose that eliminated candidate as their first pick have their second choice votes applied to the applicable candidates.
 The process continues until one candidate receives more than half of the votes.